 - contact details such as name, title, addresses, telephone numbers and email addresses;

-- identification details such as signatures and job titles in order to confirm your identity; and
+- identification details such as signatures, IP address and job titles in order to confirm your identity; and

 - CCTV footage if you visit us at our offices.

 Where permitted in accordance with local law, we may also in some circumstances record telephone conversations with you.

 If you provide us with additional information about you, in particular by email or on telephone calls, we may for regulatory reasons be required to store the record as a whole.
 This could include, in particular: